 Kosta Karakashyan is a Bulgarian-Armenian

-To get a taste of his work, read his op-ed on body discrimination in the dance industry, his personal essay on the body’s memory as it relates to LGBTQ+ discrimination, and more overemotional Pisces reactions to art below.
-Commission Kosta for your publication by clicking the button on the left.
+To get a taste of his work, read his op-ed on body discrimination in the dance industry, his personal essay on the body’s memory as it relates to homophobia and public displays of affection, and more overemotional Pisces reactions to art below.
+Get in touch with Kosta to contribute to your publication by clicking the button.

-Kosta’s work has been featured in them, BOYSCOUT Magazine, The Columbia Spectator, the McGill Daily, South Florida Gay News, and on the blogs of two leading LGBTQ+ organizations— GLAAD and Single Step.
-For his work as an LGBTQ+ student activist, Kosta is the recipient of the 2018 Edgar Richards Scholarship from the Maranatha Ministry at Riverside Church, New York City.
+Kosta’s work has been featured by them, GLAAD, Radio Free Europe, BOYSCOUT Magazine, Fjord Review, Cultural Weekly, The Columbia Spectator, Vesti.bg, BTV, the Bulgarian National Television, the Bulgarian National Radio, and Single Step Foundation.
+For his work as an LGBTQ+ activist, Kosta was the recipient of the 2018 Edgar Richards Scholarship from the Maranatha Ministry at Riverside Church, New York City.